NaohiroTamura/faasshell/README.md

 This architecture aims at mitigating potential vendor lock-in of your application.

+*Faas Shell* also has REPL, which allows us to develop workflow interactively typing DSL directly into the prompt.

 *FaaS Shell* currently supports one workflow language as the first step, and five FaaS infrastructures.